kanboard/documentation/content/en/v1/user/boards.md

 ![Task Limit](/images/v1/board-task-limit.png)

 When the task limit is reached for a column, the background becomes red.
-That means there are too many tasks in progress at the same time.
+This indicates that there are too many tasks in progress at the same time.

 ### List View